7.3 Diagnostic Medical Sonographer

 Academic Requirements and Career Pathway

-The academic requirements for diagnostic medical sonographers include earning an associates or bachelor’s degree in sonography.
-The training for diagnostic medical sonographers includes both didactic and clinical / hands-on educational components.
-Upon completion of the sonography training, the student can challenge one of the two sonographer certification exams, either through the American Registry of Diagnostic Medical Sonographers (ARDMS) or the American Registration of Radiologic Technologists (ARRT).
+The academic requirements for diagnostic medical sonographers include an associate or bachelor’s degree in sonography.
+The training for diagnostic medical sonographers includes both didactic and clinical/hands-on components.
+Upon completion of their sonography training, students can take one of the two sonographer certification exams, through either the American Registry of Diagnostic Medical Sonographers (ARDMS) or the American Registration of Radiologic Technologists (ARRT).
 Most certified diagnostic medical sonographers practice under the title of registered diagnostic medical sonographer (RDMS).

 Attributions